- This post contains affiliate links. Read more here.

 Lethargy is a general symptom of a broad range of issues, so it doesn’t automatically signal cancer.
 But if your dog is suddenly a lot less active than usual, something could be going on.

 You know your dog, and you see her “output” every day.
 You probably have a sense of the difference between normal poop, somebody-got-into-the-cat-food-again poop, and something more concerning.
-Persistent diarrhea, hardened stools, and straining can all be symptoms of illness.
+Persistent diarrhea, hardened stools, and straining can all be symptoms of cancer in dogs.

 If you’re concerned about something in your dog’s output, don’t hesitate to call the vet.
-In particularly, watch for black, tarry stools, which can indicate ulcers, a symptom of mast cell tumors (source).
+In particular, watch for black, tarry stools, which can indicate ulcers, a symptom of mast cell tumors (source).

 If you’re concerned about something in your dog’s output, don’t hesitate to call the vet.